Blockstream: The Liquid Network

 On October 12, 2015, Blockstream announced the release of its Liquid sidechain prototype which could allow for the transfer of assets between the Liquid sidechain and the bitcoin main blockchain.
-On October 11, 2018, a production-ready implementation of the Liquid sidechain was officially launched, called the Liquid Network, which is designed to facilitate interoperability between the bitcoin main chain and the Liquid sidechain to extend bitcoin’s capabilities.
+On October 11, 2018, a production-ready implementation of the Liquid sidechain was officially launched, called the Liquid Network, which is designed to facilitate interoperability between the bitcoin main chain and the Liquid sidechain to extend bitcoin's capabilities.

-Liquid is built using Elements Core, a sidechain protocol also designed by Blockstream and built on the Bitcoin Core codebase, which introduces several features including Confidential Transactions, Segregated Witnesses (or SegWit), native asset issuance, and new opcodes.
-Elements Core version 0.18.1.6 was released in March 2020.

 Blockstream claims that Liquid reduces the delays and friction involved in a normal transfer of bitcoin.
-Blockstream asserts participating exchanges–including Bitfinex, BitMEX and OKCoin–can reduce counterparty risk for traders and enable near-instant financial transactions between their platform and other exchanges or a trader’s wallet(s).
+Blockstream asserts participating exchanges–including Bitfinex, BitMEX and OKCoin–can reduce counterparty risk for traders and enable near-instant financial transactions between their platform and other exchanges or a trader's wallet(s).
 New blocks are added to the Liquid sidechain every minute, as opposed to bitcoin's 10-minute block interval.

 Blockstream Satellite

-In 2017 Blockstream announced the availability of one-way satellite broadcasting of the full bitcoin blockchain to enable the propagation of valid bitcoin transactions to people without Internet access or during a disruption event like an Internet blackout.
-In 2018 Blockstream extended the bitcoin satellite network to four satellites across six coverage zones, adding Asia and Pacific region coverage.
-It also released API specifications to allow users to send data over its network.
-The network as of 2019 is only a one-way network and the user still needs a connection to the bitcoin network to send transactions, which can include SMS gateways or higher cost internet.